spantaleev/matrix-docker-ansible-deploy/docs/just.md

 ## Difference between playbook tags and shortcuts

-It is worth noting that `just` "recipes" are different from [playbook tags](playbook-tags.md) themselves.
+It is worth noting that `just` "recipes" are different from [playbook tags](playbook-tags.md).
 The recipes are shortcuts of commands defined in `justfile` and can be executed by the `just` program only, while the playbook tags are available for the raw `ansible-playbook` commands as well.
 Please be careful not to confuse them.

 For example, these two commands are different:
 - `just install-all`